Get £5 by using the following promo code when signing up for Curve:

 Cost: €9.99/£9.99 per month

-The first major benefit of Black over Blue is that Black comes with a £15,000 limit on free Currency Conversion per year, while Blue only offers £500 per month (after which they add a 2% surcharge).
+The first major benefit of Black over Blue is that Black has no limit on free Currency Conversion, while Blue only offers £500 per month (after which they add a 2% surcharge).
 You’ll also get double the amount of free ATM withdrawals in foreign currencies (£400 instead of £200).

 If your underlying cards charge a foreign transaction fee and you spend a significant amount of money in other currencies, you will probably save a lot of money by getting Curve Black.

 If, on the other hand, the underlying cards you will use in Curve has a 0% foreign transaction fee already (e.g. N26, Monzo, or Charles Schwab) and you mostly spend money in Curve’s supported currencies, then the savings are likely to be more modest.

 However, there are more reasons why you might opt for an upgrade.

 Curve Black gives you more retailers to choose from for the 1% cashback scheme (including Booking.com, Starbucks, Amazon, EasyJet, IKEA, and many more).
 And not only do you get a better selection of retailers, you get to keep them for as long as you want!

 And last, but not least, Curve Black also gives you comprehensive travel and gadget insurance from AXA.
 It’s a good fit for anyone who makes trips of up to 90 days at a time, and it doesn’t even require you to pay for your trip with your Curve card.